retaildevcrews/ngsa-asb/monitoring/README.md

 ### Assign a role to the application (Portal)

 The Grafana service principal needs read access to Log Analytics and Cosmos.
-Add the Reader permission for the core resource group and the Cosmos resource group.
+Add the Reader permission for the core resource group, hub resource group, and the Cosmos resource group.

 - Go to resource group `<your-resource-group>` --> Access Control (IAM) --> Role Assignments
 - Look for and add the service principal created `<your-service-principal-name>` as "Reader"